-• Seniors may take THREE or more AP/college/online classes with instructor permission and the appropriate Accuplacer score.
-All students taking these classes must sign up for a non-credit-bearing study hall.
+• Freshmen on Accelerated Learning Plans or Rtl Acceleration Plans may take one AP, online, or college level class with instructor permission and the appropriate accuplacer score.
+They will be required to take a non-credit-bearing study hall which will NOT count toward completion of graduation requirements.
 All students (and their parents) taking AP/College/Online Courses on the Dolores Campus MUST attend a MANDATORY PARENT MEETING on Back-to-School Night in August.
 If you and your parents/guardians do NOT attend the entire (this should be changes on each of these sections) meeting, you will NOT be enrolled in the class.
 NO EXCEPTIONS!
 Students and parents MUST sign a release granting the school access to student grades from the college.